Bio-protocol/TAD-and-loop-identification-workflows/README.md

 The input/rawdata.txt includes the download adderss of rawdata used in this pipeline
 # Detailed steps of HiC-Pro, Juicer, TADLib, Fit-Hi-C, FitHiChIP, hichipper
 Lib folder contains some scripts required to run this pipeline
-## HiC-Pro needs downloaded rawdata, and the detail can be find in ./lib/HiC-Pro/run_HiC-Pro.sh and ./lib/HiC-Pro/Rawdata/README
+## HiC-Pro needs downloaded rawdata, and the detail can be found in ./lib/HiC-Pro/run_HiC-Pro.sh and ./lib/HiC-Pro/Rawdata/README
 ```shell
 ## Enzyme fragments
 python ./annotation/digest_genome.py ../Rawdata/Gbar.fa -r dpnii -o ./annotation/Gbar_dpnii.bed